GMyhf/2020fall-cs101/2020fall_Codeforces_problems.md

 The first line contains a single integer T (1≤T≤10^5^) denotes the number of test cases.

-The next TT lines each contain a single integer N (1≤N≤10^18^).
+The next T lines each contain a single integer N (1≤N≤10^18^).

 **Output**

-TT lines, each line is the answer requested by Mr. Chanek.
+T lines, each line is the answer requested by Mr. Chanek.

 Example